-We consult on our work with four independent statutory panels.
+We consult on our work with 6 independent statutory panels.
 Find out more about what each panel covers.

 On this page

-We work with four statutory panels when developing our policies and other regulatory decisions.
+We work with these statutory panels when developing our policies and other regulatory decisions.

 Statutory panels represent the interests of consumers and practitioners, including smaller regulated firms and financial market participants.